lambda-dom/weidu_library/weidu_library/docs/libraries/sectypes.md

 Get the `id` of the `sectype` , -1 if `sectype` not valid.
 This is both a patch and action function.

 note(s):
 * Each call to this function requires opening `msectype.2da` and perform a linear search.
-If you can batch the calls, use `patch_get_sectype_id STR_VAR sectype RET id` instead
+If the calls can be batched, use `patch_get_sectype_id STR_VAR sectype RET id` instead.

 # B. Sectype addition.